We are collecting donations for the community food pantry until Wednesday, December 10!

 Leaf collection

-From October to December, we provide options for leaf pickup and collection.
-This will help us keep storm drains clear and prevent flooding.
-Brush pickup is suspended during leaf season.
+From October to December, we offer several options for leaf pickup and collection.
+These services help keep storm drains clear and reduce the risk of flooding.
+Please note that brush pickup is suspended during the leaf-collection season.

 2025 schedule

-Leaf pickup season begins Monday, October 27 and ends on December 6.
+Leaf pickup season begins Monday, October 27 and ends Friday, December 5.
 You have three options for leaf disposal.

-• Place leaves in paper bags and leave them at the curb.
+• Place leaves in paper bags and set them at the curb.

 • Call (908) 704-7195 to schedule a pickup.